‘I’m trying to hang in there,’ says mom of 13-year-old boy fatally shot by police in Chicago

 COPA said it is committed to a “full and thorough investigation” into the officer’s use of deadly force to determine if their actions were in accordance with department policy and training, and asks for the public’s patience.

-“The death of 13 year old Adam Toledo is tragic and we have all been saddened by this incident,” Eaddy wrote in the later statement, adding COPA has been in contact with the family and will provide them with a review of all video materials.
+“The death of 13-year-old Adam Toledo is tragic and we have all been saddened by this incident,” Eaddy wrote in the later statement, adding that COPA has been in contact with the family and will provide them with a review of all video materials.

 Matt Topic, an attorney who specializes in Illinois’ public records law, noted that the courts have repeatedly rejected the argument that the state’s Juvenile Court Act applies to records or videos of minors who are shot and killed by the police.